spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 {% endinfo_block %}

-## Create Data Exchange API endpoints
+## Enable and configure the Data Exchange API endpoint in the Back Office

-In this example, we are creating the `/dynamic-data/country` endpoint to operate with data in the `spy_country` table.
-When following the steps, adjust the data per your requirements:

 1. In the Back Office, go to **Data Exchange API Configuration**.